 With the primary aim to prevent nuclear proliferation, the ‘Nuclear Suppliers Group’ was formed in 1974.
 The objectives are accomplished by controlling the export of equipment, technology, and materials that are essential for the creation of nuclear weapons.
 The member nations have the capability to export and transport civilian nuclear technology and have pledged that the transfer will only be undertaken under mutually agreed guidelines.

-The origin of the Nuclear Suppliers Group dates back to 1974.
-In that year, India carried out its first nuclear test and as such the Nuclear Supplier Group was formed in response to these tests.
+In 1974 India carried out its first nuclear tests.
+Nuclear Supplier Group was formed in response to these tests.
 The Group met for the first time in November 1975.
 In 1978 the International Atomic Energy Agency published the NSG guidelines.

-The Nuclear Suppliers Group, which is not a formal organization, comprises of 48 members, five of which are nuclear weapon states.
+The group comprises of 48 members, five of which are nuclear weapon states.
 These five nations are the United Kingdom, the United States, China, France, and Russia.
 The guidelines of the NSG are not binding and all its decisions are made by consensus.

-Today, there are 48 nations in the NSG.
-Apart from the five nuclear powers, other notable nations that are a part of the NSG are Argentina, Australia, Denmark, Finland, Greece, Iceland, Ireland.
+Apart from the five nuclear powers, other notable nations that are a part of the NSG are Argentina, Australia, Denmark, Finland, Greece, Iceland, and Ireland.